protocol/w3dt-sudo/projects/filjs-audit/README.md

 > JSON based API definition of the lotus json-rpc interfaces that are auto-generated from the code.

 The Good:
-- it is genearted from the go rpc implementation, so is always up to date.
+- it is generated from the go rpc implementation, so is always up to date.
 - It could be used to generate api docs and (almost complete) typescript and rust clients.

 The Bad: